adamtorres/example-stocks/docs/TheSourceOfControl.md

 ### How They Store the History
 Git stores its repository in a hidden folder at the root of the project.
 This folder is named `.git`.
 I've only really messed with one file inside that folder.
 The `.git/config` file holds a few settings for the repo.
 Noteably, the upstream repo or origin.
 At times, I've had to tweak that as I tend to break things or do things the hard way.
 There shouldn't be much need to go into that folder.

 Mercurial stores its repo files in `.hg` folders.
-It has been sufficiently long enough that I don't recall any more.
-And it is 1am and I'm too tired to look it up.
+Pretty much the same thing goes for hg as it does for git.
+Don't mess with the files in those folders unless you have a very good reason and are willing to accept the consequences.

 ### Does Absolutely Everything Get Tracked?
-Nope.
-See `.gitignore` and `.hgignore`.
+Not everything needs to be tracked.
+Many languages generate temporary files which don't need to be saved.
+Also, if you're working in a team, other team members would not appreciate you saving files from your IDE in the repo as it wastes space, makes commits noisy, and could conflict with their IDE.
+For example, PyCharm stores project settings and state in a folder named `.idea` in the project root.
+There are files that you can add patterns to named `.gitignore` and `.hgignore`.

 ## Workflow Patterns
 Walkthrough some common processes for features, bugs, and releases.